katereverie/JavaScript/curriculum/curriculum-projects/Number-Sorter/keyTakeaways.md

 1. index of the smallest value in an array;
 Implementation: use two for loops (outer and inner); compare the outer with the inner.
 2. compares 2n times where n is the number of elements in an array.

+### insertion sort
+Basic idea: build up a sorted array at the beginning of the list.
+It begins the sorted array with the first element, and inspects the next element, and swaps it *backward* into the sorted array until it is in a sorted position, and so on.
+1. run a while loop within a for loop;
+2. the while loop stops either when j is out of the array bounds (j < 0) or when the value at j is less than the current value;

+### arrayToBeSorted.sort()
+sort() is an in-built JS method.
+Since `.sort()` by default converts the values to strings, and sort them alphabetically, so - alphabetically - "10" would be "smaller" than "2".
+If you want to prevent this default behavior of the sort method, do this: pass in a callback function which takes two parameters, say `a` and `b`.
+- if `a` and `b` are both number-like strings, a numeric operation of two number-like strings should nevertheless return a number result.
+So, there is no need to convert the number strings into numbers first.

+## Thoughts on sorting arrays
+It becomes overwhelming to hold in mind what's going on in sorting an array.
+It helps making the picture clearer by inserting print statements here and there to see what's going on.